jdtshin/Cyclistic/README.md

-# Cyclistic Case Study: How Does a Bike-Share Navigate Speedy Success?
+# Cyclistic Case Study Project: How Does a Bike-Share Navigate Speedy Success?

 ## Introduction
 Hello!
 My name is Justin Shin and in this case study, I will be performing the tasks of a data analyst in order to showcase and apply the data analytic skills and knowledge I have learned.

+Technologies Used:
+..* Microsoft Excel
+..* Microsoft SQL Server
+..* Tableau Public
+..* R

-This analysis case study is the capstone project of the Google Data Analytics Professional Certificate, which focuses on the **fictional** bike-share company, Cyclistic.
+*Note: This analysis case study is the capstone project of the Google Data Analytics Professional Certificate, which focuses on the **fictional** bike-share company, Cyclistic.*

 ## Setting:
 Cyclistic is a bike-share company that features more than 5,800 bicycles and 600 docking stations throughout Chicago.
 Cyclistic has set itself apart from their competitors by offering a variety of options, including reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.